-Nunakuma Shrine is Tomonoura’s representative shrine, so locals name it “Gion-san” or “Gyon-san”.
+Nunakuma Shrine is Tomonoura’s representative shrine, so locals call it “Gion-san” or “Gyon-san”.

-In the Meiji Period, “Watasu Shrine” where Oowatatsumi no Mikoto, a god of the sea, was enshrined was integrated with “Gion sha” where Susano o Mikoto, one of the three important gods, was enshrined.
-It soon became a place to pray for good health and became known as Nunakuma Shrine.
+In the Meiji Period, “Watasu Shrine” where Oowatatsumi no Mikoto, a deity of the sea, was enshrined was integrated with “Gion sha” where Susano no Mikoto, one of the three important deities, was enshrined.
+It soon became a place to pray for safety on the sea, good catch of fish, peace and prosperity in the household, good health or cure for disease, academic achievement, safe child birth, etc. This became known as Nunakuma Shrine.

-Also at the shrine prescient, there is an assembled style Noh stage created by Toyotomi Hideyoshi.
+Also at the shrine grounds, there is an assembled style Noh-style stage created by Hideyoshi Toyotomi.
 When Fushimi Castle was in Kyoto, this Noh stage was transferred from Hidetada Tokugawa to Katsunari Mizuno, an owner of Fukuyama Castle, then was donated to Tomonotsu Gion sha (the current Nunakuma Shrine) in the 1650s.

 Initially it was quite compact and was easy to assemble, disassemble and move wherever you want.
-Now, however, it is permanently fixed and installed with the shingle of the shingle board, a dressing room, a room filled with mirrors, and a bridge hanging.
+Now, however, it is permanently fixed and installed with the wooden shingle roofing, a dressing room, a room filled with mirrors, and a bridge hanging.
 In 1953, it was designated as an Important Cultural Property of Japan, and today, it is still used as a Noh stage.

 Address/ 1225 Ushiroji, Tomo-cho, Fukuyama-shi, Hiroshima